-If, after marriage, either partner becomes incurably insane for five years or more, the marriage can be annulled.
-However, the sane spouse may be required to support the insane spouse for life.
+Another ground for annulment is incurable insanity.
+If either partner becomes incurably insane for five years or more after marriage, then the marriage can be annulled.
+The sane spouse, however, may still be required to support the insane spouse for life.

 It may also be annulled where the consent was obtained by fraud, provided the fraud was such that it would have deceived an ordinarily prudent person and was material to obtaining the other party's consent.
 The fraud must be such as to go to the essence of the marriage contract.
 Only the injured spouse can obtain the annulment on lack of consent.
 However, cohabitation (sexual intercourse) evidencing forgiveness is an absolute defense.

 Special Proceeding to Dissolve a Marriage

 Where your spouse is absent for five years, you may bring a special proceeding in Supreme Court to dissolve the marriage.
 You must prove that your spouse has been absent for five successive years, without being known to be alive; that you believe that your absent spouse is dead; and that you made efforts to discover that he or she is still living and no evidence was found.
 After the dissolution becomes final, the reappearance of your absent spouse does not revive your marriage.

 Equitable Distribution Law

 Division of assets and the fixing of support are covered by the Equitable Distribution Law.
 The statute is founded on the philosophy that a marriage, especially one of long term duration, is an economic as well as a social partnership.
 Two classes of property were created, known as "marital" and "separate" property.
 Marital property is all property acquired during the marriage (regardless of how title is held), except inheritance, gifts from third persons, compensation for personal injuries and property acquired after the start of a divorce action.